Contact me with any questions:

 Probably the definition of 'Perfect' for an everyday motorcycle

-Pushing 80,000 miles on the original motor, this motorcycle has been one of my absolute favorites.
+Pushing 90,000 miles on the original motor, this motorcycle has been one of my absolute favorites.
 With literally adding blood, sweat and tears, we have been through so many adventures, crashes, wheelies, modifications speeding tickets, group rides, motovlogs, smiles, sunsets, sunrises, cities, track days and other excellent explorations!
-I bought this machine with 22k miles on the tact and pushing almost 10 years of ownership and 60k miles, some quick bits on it:
+I bought this machine with 22k miles on the tact and pushing over 12 years of ownership and over 90k miles, some quick bits on it:

 Due to the current day and age; Triumph has released countless new models of this motorcycle and you can easily find the ‘05-’07/’08-’10 models around on Craigslist/Facebook Marketplace for dirt cheap in comparison to the new models!
 This is an easy entry to ownership on these bikes.
 They were built terrifically, have a huge following, and as long as you do the proper preventative maintenance and modifications during your ownership, you will have a bike that will last you a great amount of time!